Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

         raise ApiError('films-not-found', status_code=404)
 ```

-You already have this endpoint in films/v1/endpoints.py.
+You already have this endpoint in `films/v1/endpoints.py`.
 However, there is one line missing:

 ```python
 permission(kwargs['token_info'], access_role='basic')
 ```

 This is the function that is called before any code on an authenticated endpoint.
 You should remember this from earlier when coding the JWT core functionality.
-Also, you should recall how the 'token_info'
+Also, you should recall how the `token_info`data arrives in the kwargs (keyword arguments).
-data arrives in the kwargs (keyword arguments).
 That's right, 'connexion'!

->Copy the following line and place it as in the code above, so it is the first line that executes in the endppoint.
+>Copy the following line and place it as in the code above, so it is the first line that executes in the endpoint.

-Now copy import line for this function and place it under 'Module Imports' in the same file.
+Now copy import line for this function and place it under `Module Imports` in the same file.

 ```python
 from auth.core import permission
 ```

-To summarise this function verifies the paylaod and checks the access role required for the endpoint, which as you can see is clearly stated above as 'basic'
+To summarise, this function verifies the paylaod and checks the access role required for the endpoint, which as you can see is clearly stated above as `basic`,
-and compares it to the access role contained in the payload.
+comparing it to the access role contained in the payload.

-We'll be using this function more when it comes to our 'users'
+We'll be using this function more when it comes to our 'Users' later.

 That's a wrap for our authentication section.
 Take your time to go over what we have done and ensure a comprehensive
 understanding.